 What makes bluebird tough

 Bluebird sky is rarely the only issue.
 It's usually paired with a recent cold front, a rising barometer, cool overnight temperatures, and dead-calm wind.
 Each of those factors alone makes fishing harder.
 Together they collapse the bite.
+For the full atmospheric picture, the weather pillar covers how pressure, wind, and cloud cover interact, and the cold front lures guide covers the front that almost always precedes a bluebird sky.

-- Shaded undercut banks β anywhere overhead light is reduced.
+- Shaded undercut banks — anywhere overhead light is reduced.

 The bluebird lure rotation